Chapter 32 : Fireworks

 Dom had—after an hour of bickering in which several threats were made on both sides—finally managed to make me over into princess.
 Seriously.
 I looked like something in a children’s book.
-All I needed was some glitter, harp-music and a frolicking baby deer to follow me wherever I went and I’d be all bloody set.
+All I needed was some glitter, harp-music and a jolly crew of woodland creatures to follow me wherever I went and I’d be all bloody set.

 My hair was in a glossy updo, with loose tendrils of curls falling around my face.
-Thanks to Dom’s Cosmagic Apricot Scrub (which, if you think about it, is kind of a ridiculous concept—not only is it the equivalent of taking a fruit smoothie and slathering it all over your body, but you’re also paying money for it.
-Someone please explain this to me), my skin was now a glowing, pinkish sheen.
+Thanks to Dom’s Cosmagic Apricot Scrub (which, if you think about it, is kind of a ridiculous product—not only is a body scrub the equivalent of taking a fruit smoothie and slathering it all over your body, but you’re also paying money to do so.
+Someone please explain this concept to me), my skin now boasted a glowing, pinkish sheen.

 My make-up had been done with an understated but noticeable hand—‘pewter’ (or silver, in normal people terms) smoky eye shadow, ‘cranberry’ blush, and a little onyx eyeliner dusted around the edges.
 I actually looked halfway decent for a change.
 No, not just decent.
 Ethereal.
 Graceful.
 Lady-like.

 And it was pissing me the fuck off.

 But worst of all was the dress.
 Somehow it had gone from being ‘tangible proof of miracles’ to ‘bane of my existence’ in no less than three words.
 You’re.
 His.
 Date.
 All of a sudden, I was starting to hate this silk and chiffon prison I was encased in.
 It represented all that was wrong with this situation, all of my greatest failures in life: Potter.
 My femininity.
 Ballroom dancing.